• Skip to main content

 • Easy to make.

 • Versatile!
-Can also be made with chicken, turkey or pork.
+It can also be made with chicken, turkey or pork.

 • Economical.
-Uses ingredients you may already have in your pantry!
+It uses ingredients you may already have in your pantry!

 Beef Lettuce Wraps Recipe with Lime Ginger Dipping Sauce with lime wedges on gray platter.

-How to Make an Asian Beef Lettuce Wraps Recipe with Ginger Lime Dipping Sauce
+How to Make an Asian Beef Lettuce Wrap Recipe with Ginger Lime Dipping Sauce:

 Recipe Ingredients:

-Here’s everything you’ll need to make this lettuce wraps recipe along with how to prep the ingredients.
+Here’s everything you’ll need to make this beef lettuce wraps recipe.
 It may look like a lot, but you may already have many of the ingredients on hand in your pantry.
 See the recipe card below for the exact quantities.

 Ingredients for Lime Ginger Dipping Sauce in glass bowls.